 Interested in Becoming Catholic?

 Are you interested in joining the Catholic Church, the Church that was founded by Jesus Christ 2000 year ago?
-Consider signing up for our RCIA program (Rite of Christian Initiation for Adults) .
-If you are interested in learning about the Catholic Faith and becoming Catholic, contact Dan Olenchuk (209) 223-2970 or email firstname.lastname@example.org.
+Consider signing up for our OCIA program (Order of Christian Initiation for Adults) .
+If you are interested in learning about the Catholic Faith and becoming Catholic, contact Ellen Waverly (209) 223-2970 or email firstname.lastname@example.org.

-The Rite of Christian Initiation of Adults or RCIA is the way that the Catholic Church helps people prepare for life as an adult Catholic.
+The Order of Christian Initiation of Adults or OCIA is the way that the Catholic Church helps people prepare for life as an adult Catholic.

 Do you have questions about the Catholic Faith and are not Catholic?